 A thread pool, like the name, suggests is a collection of threads that can be reused.
-These threads have been created previously and can also function with offering solution to overheads.
-When there is already a collection of threads available these can be reused and resolve the issue of thread cycles and waiting for threads to complete their task.
-As the thread will already be existing whenever the request arrives it will remove the process of thread creation and as a result save that time and make the processing faster.
+These threads have been created previously and can also function with offering solution to overheads when there is already a collection of threads available; these can be reused and resolve the issue of thread cycles and waiting for threads to complete their task.
+As the thread will already be existing whenever the request arrives, it will remove the process of thread creation and, as a result, save that time and make the processing faster.
 In this topic, we are going to learn about Java Thread Pool.

 Working of Java Thread Pool

 All threads in thread pools implement the methods from java.util.concurrent.
 There is a thread pool that is managed by the Java thread pool.
-The easiest way of seeing this pool is the more threads you make use of the less time each thread will spend upon doing the actual work.
+The easiest way of seeing this pool is the more threads you make use of, the less time each thread will spend upon doing the actual work.
 It is a way that helps in saving resources in an application where multi-threading can be used.
-There is a queue which is maintained by this Java thread for pools.
+There is a queue that is maintained by this Java thread for pools.

-The technical working of thread pool can be thought of like a pool where you have your concurrent code which is split into tasks that can run in parallel.
+The technical working of thread pool can be thought of like a pool where you have your concurrent code, which is split into tasks that can run in parallel.
 Then they are submitted for execution to the pool.
-There are task submitters, Executor Services, task queues, and in the end the thread pool.
+There are task submitters, Executor Services, task queues, and in the end, the thread pool.
 The pattern can help you in controlling the number of threads that are present in the application.
 It decides its lifecycle, schedules the tasks, and keeps the tasks incoming in the work queue.

 The Executorshelper class has various methods that have pre-configured thread pool instances.
 The Executor and ExecutorService interfaces help in working with different implementation in the pool.
 The code must be in the decoupled format before the actual implementation.
 There is another interface that is used.
 It is a ThreadPoolExecutor.
-It is an extensible thread pool implementation where many parameters can be specified and it will result in fine-tuning.
+It is an extensible thread pool implementation where many parameters can be specified, and it will result in fine-tuning.
 The parameters which can be used include core pool size, maximum pool size, and keepalive time.
 The queue can grow only up to the maximum pool size.